davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 - **Practice Problems (not graded)**

   - We know that a pointer to an int (`int*`) occupies 4 bytes on my machine by calling `sizeof(int*)`.
 What would the size be for a pointer to a `char`, or a pointer to a `double`, or a pointer to some `struct` on my machine?
-Try it out.
-(Hint: Does the maximum size of an address ever change?)

   - You can also create a pointer to a `void` data type, which seems odd at first.
 Do some searching on the web, and figure out what a `void*` pointer means, and why it's useful.
 (Hint: Think generics in Java).

 ##### Part 3: Pointer Basics

-Now that we have a good handle on data types and addressing, let's put everything together.
+Let's put everything together.
 There are three basic pointer concepts you have to master to succeed in this class:

 1. Address-of Operator: Given a variable var, `&var` returns the address of var's location in memory.

 2. A pointer variable stores the address of some data.
-This data can be a variable, an array, another pointer...
+This data can be a variable, an array, or even another pointer...
 To declare a pointer, you use the following syntax:

    ```c
    dataType *ptr;          //pointer to a dataType